MarkRacsko/dpc-neuron/Plan.md

 - Internal handling of CL arguments:
     1. Check sanity of arguments.
 Every argument must match one of the available flags or be a valid path.
 If any argument fails this check or there are more than 1 path-like arguments provided, print an appropriate error message and exit.
-    2. Set flag based boolean variables that govern the program's behaviour and explore the given path, looking for measurement results without an accompanying report or report files if -t is set.
-Create a list that stores subdir names where unprocessed measurements are detected.
+    2. Set flag based boolean variables that govern the program's behaviour and explore the given path, looking for measurement results without an accompanying report or report files if -t is set. ~~Create a list that stores subdir names where unprocessed measurements are detected.~~ This last bit is unnecessary.
+Iterating over folders is not going to be the performance bottleneck here.

 - Path manipulations using pathlib:
     1. Check that the target location is a directory, exit if not.